Costa Rica

 Dividend income

 In the Income Tax Law, Law number 7092, dividends are taxed as income from movable capital at 15%.
-The distribution of dividends is exempt when the parent company is another capital company domiciled in Costa Rica, when the latter develops an economic activity subject to income tax, or in the case of a controlling company of a group or regulated financial conglomerate.
+The distribution of dividends is exempt when the parent company is another capital company domiciled in Costa Rica, when the latter develops an economic activity subject to income tax, or in the case of a controlling company of regulated financial conglomerate.

 Stock dividends